Deaf & Hard of Hearing

 Classes and Services

-Teachers are fully certified as teachers of the deaf and hard of hearing program by the State of Michigan.
-The students have educationally significant hearing losses and are eligible for special education (hearing impaired) services.
-Speech and language services are provided by the teachers of hearing impaired and/or speech-language therapists.
+Teachers within our DHH program are fully certified as teachers of the deaf and hard of hearing by the State of Michigan.
+Students IEP placed into our center-based program have the most significant educationally impacting hearing loss and are in need of intensive speech, language, and auditory instruction.
+Speech and language services are provided by the teachers of hearing impaired and/or speech-language pathologists.

-Other ancillary, consultant, or classroom services such as physical or occupational therapy and other special education services are available to students who qualify.
+Other ancillary, consultant, and/or classroom services, such as physical or occupational therapy, are available to students who qualify.

 Educational services available for deaf and hard of hearing children include:

-- Infant-Toddler Services: Babies are seen individually by a teacher for the deaf and hard of hearing 1-2 times weekly as outlined in the Individual Education Plan (IEP) or Individual Family Service Plan (IFSP).
-Since parent involvement is such an integral part of the program, teachers and parents work together to develop the foundational skills, usually in the child’s home.
+- Infant-Toddler Services: Babies are seen individually by a teacher for the deaf and hard of hearing through Early On services or an Individual Family Service Plan (IFSP).
+Since parent involvement is such an integral part of the program, teachers and parents work together to develop the foundational skills, usually in the child’s natural environment.

-- Preschool: Preschoolers attend school for either half or full-day sessions.
+- Preschool: If determined appropriate by the IEP team, preschool students attend our full-day preschool program that runs Monday-Thursday.
 The preschool class focuses on listening, speech, vocabulary and language development, social skills, and standard pre-academic skills.

 - Home district: Full-time inclusion in the student’s local district with deaf and hard of hearing teacher consultant support is available.
 Services include hearing management and academic support.
-Speech-language therapists and others may be included in the child’s education program as warranted.
+Speech-language pathologists and others may be included in the child’s education program as warranted by the IEP team’s determination.

 Staff